DeBCR/napari-debcr/README.md

 -->
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-debcr)](https://napari-hub.org/plugins/napari-debcr)

-Deep learning-based deblurring (denoising/deconvolution) for light microscopy images.
-The plugin to use [DeBCR] in [napari].
+[debcr] is a deep learning-based tool for image deblurring (denoising/deconvolution).
+It is primarily intended to be used for light microscopy data.

+This `debcr-napari` plugin is created to provide a simple graphical interface to use a lightweight CPU version of [debcr] for deblurred image predictions in [napari].

 ----------------------------------